UNIVERSAL FUND MEMBERDonating to Watsi is one of my greatest pleasures.

 Kumar joined Watsi on May 21st, 2014.
-Eight years ago, Kumar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kumar's most recent donation traveled 1,900 miles to support Rehiwilzahra, a loving 2-year-old girl from Haiti, to fund prep and transport for heart surgery.
+Nine years ago, Kumar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kumar's most recent donation traveled 8,300 miles to support Htee, a one-year-old boy from Burma, to fund surgery to heal his severe liver condition.